 AB 2408 (2021-22) (Senate Appropriations): Would allow state and local prosecutors to seek injunctive relief and damages if a social media company knowingly or negligently used addictive product features to addict and harm children.

 AB 2391 (2021-22) (SIGNED INTO LAW): Allows domestic violence victims to petition a court to have their abuser designated as a vexatious litigant if, while a restraining order is in place, the abuser files meritless lawsuits in an effort to maintain contact with the victim.

 Protecting Our Privacy

-AB 1262 (2021-22): Prohibits smart speakers from retaining or sharing recordings without first obtaining user consent.
+AB 1262 (2021-22) (Senate Appropriations): Prohibits smart speakers from retaining or sharing recordings without first obtaining user consent.

 AB 1138 (2019-20): In order to combat cyberbullying and encourage a conversation between parents and their kids about how to behave online, this bill requires social media companies to obtain verifiable parental consent before allowing minors under 13 to open a social media account.

 AJR 24 (2019-20): Calls on the California Attorney General to join state investigations into Big Tech for potential antitrust violations.